Rodgers favourite for Celtic return

 Rodgers has been out of work since his departure from the Foxes in April.
 He took them to FA Cup glory in 2021 but they would suffer relegation from the Premier League in May.

-David Moyes, who's West Ham side avoided relegation this season and reached the Europa Conference League final, has seen his price move from 11/1 to 3/1, with the Scottsman now second favourite.
+David Moyes, whose West Ham side avoided relegation this season and reached the Europa Conference League final, has seen his price move from 11/1 to 5/2.

-Graham Potter has also been cut in to 10/1, with ex-Leeds boss Jesse Marsch also linked.
+Ex-Leeds boss Jesse Marsch has also linked.
 The American kept the Whites in the top-flight at the end of the 22/23 season but, like Leicester, they would also drop down a division.

 Marsch was sacked by the West Yorkshire club in February and opted against a move to Southampton shortly after.